 AWS Storage Gateway provides a local console you can use to perform several maintenance tasks, including enabling AWS Support to access your gateway to assist you with troubleshooting gateway issues.
 By default, AWS Support’s access to your gateway is disabled.
 You enable this access through the host's local console.
 To give AWS Support access to your gateway, you first log in to the local console for the host, navigate to the storage gateway's console, and then connect to the support server.

 To enable AWS Support access to your gateway

 Log in to your host's local console.
 For instructions, see Logging Into Your Gateway Local Console.

 5to open the AWS Storage Gateway console.

 open-support-channelto connect to customer support for AWS Storage Gateway.
 You must allow TCP port 22 to initiate a support channel to AWS.
 When you connect to customer support, Storage Gateway assigns you a support number.
 Make a note of your support number.

 The channel number is not a Transmission Control Protocol/User Datagram Protocol (TCP/UDP) port number.
 Instead, the gateway makes a Secure Shell (SSH) (TCP 22) connection to Storage Gateway servers and provides the support channel for the connection.

-Once the support channel is established, provide the support service number you chose to AWS Support so AWS Support can provide troubleshooting assistance.
+Once the support channel is established, provide your support service number to AWS Support so AWS Support can provide troubleshooting assistance.